Bucking horse: Modern usage

 In modern usage, the word "bronco" is seldom used for a "wild" or feral horse, because the modern rodeo bucking horse is a domestic animal.
 Some are specifically bred for bucking ability and raised for the rodeo, while others are spoiled riding horses who have learned to quickly and effectively throw off riders.
 Informally, the term is often applied in a joking manner to describe any horse that acts up and bucks with or without a rider.

 In modern times, contractors that supply bucking horses for bronc riding events are called rough stock contractors.

 The silhouette of a cowboy on a bucking bronco is the official symbol for the State of Wyoming.
 In 2016, the Bucking Horse Breeders Association (BHBA) was founded to serve as a bucking horse DNA registry for the purpose of documenting and preserving the names and lineages of bucking horses.

 Bucking behavior

 Bucking is an instinctual characteristic in horses which serves to protect them against predators.
 It is quite natural for new foals and young horses to frolic and buck playfully.
-When Cowboys run spurs up their necks they buck.
-Cowboys have a unique appreciation and respect for horses that can buck - it is a desirable trait in rodeo roughstock; however, outside the rodeo arena, bucking is an undesirable trait and considered bad behavior.
+When Cowboys run spurs on their sides they buck.
+Cowboys have a unique appreciation and respect for horses that can buck – it is a desirable trait in rodeo roughstock; however, outside the rodeo arena, bucking is an undesirable trait and considered bad behavior.
 Bucking has caused some people to fear horses, much of which results from a lack of familiarity with and knowledge about horses, including the necessary horsemanship skills to help them better understand the true nature of horses.